-As high as my involvement in church was, this did not make me Christ follower.
-Without question, the most crucial aspect of my life is when I was rescued by Christ in the summer of 1991, at the age of six.
-This was when I realized that there is a difference in knowing about Jesus and knowing Jesus.
-I didn’t have all the answers to faith questions, couldn’t tell you what all the verses in the book of Revelation meant, or even tell you 15 Bible verses by heart, but what I did know was I required a Savior.
-I knew I was a sinner and that only Jesus could be that Savior—by His death and resurrection, by His grace through faith alone, I could be made new.
-I remember my conversion experience like it was yesterday; my mom ended it by telling me, “Daniel, this is the most important decision that you will ever make in your entire life.”
-This changed everything.
+As great as my involvement in church was, I was still not a Christian.
+This changed in the summer of 1991 when, at the age of six, I made the most important decision of my life.
+I realized there is a difference in knowing about Jesus and knowing Jesus.
+I didn’t have all the answers to faith questions, I couldn’t tell you what many of the verses in the book of Revelation meant, and I couldn’t tell you 15 Bible verses from memory.
+However, I realized I needed a Savior.
+I was a sinner, and only Jesus could save me.
+The greatest story ever told is the Good News of Jesus Christ—by His death and resurrection and by His grace through faith alone, one could be made new.
+I remember my conversion experience like it was yesterday.
+My mom shared these words with me, “Daniel, this is the most important decision that you will ever make in your entire life.”

-Since then, I have made both good and bad decisions.
+Since then, my life has been a journey full of ups and downs.
 I have had days of deep faith and days of great fear and doubt.
-I’ve had times of uncertainty, and even a lack of faith.
-However, I have never doubted that Jesus loves me and if I had a personal relationship with Him.
+I have had times of uncertainty and even a lack of faith.
+Through it all, Jesus has been my Rock.

-My heart breaks for the world that we live in because of its very apparent love for things that won’t last.
-My life calling is to reach people with the Gospel of Jesus Christ.
-After twelve years as an associate pastor, I now serve in full-time ministry as a copywriter with The Gideons International in Nashville, TN, where my passion is to write with a pastoral heart for the glory of God, and for the advancement of the Kingdom.
+After twelve years as an associate pastor, God began a new work in our lives.
+My passion for the written word, the local church, and to see lives transformed by the power of the Gospel would all collide.
+I now serve in full-time ministry as a copywriter with The Gideons International in Nashville, Tennessee.
+My passion is to write with a pastoral heart for the glory of God and the advancement of the Kingdom.